 - Guns don't kill people; idiots kill people.

 - There are two ways we can treat this.
 The first is to acknowledge that idiots will always exist and outlaw firearms, but then only outlaws will have firearms.
 The other is to educate the public through gun safety campaigns.
-To firearm advocates, gun control means hitting your target and hitting nothing else.
+To firearm advocates, gun control means hitting your target, the whole target, and nothing but the target.
 Along the same lines are people with untreated mental illness.
 Lack of social mental health care has been implicated as one of the causes behind the Sandy Hook massacre of December 2012.

 - Guns don't kill people; I kill people.